thinkjrs/pipenv-example/README.md

 ## `pipenv` to the rescue

+Of course Python's most prolific developer Keneth Reitz contributed yet another glorious addition, this time for Python's byzantine packaging system.

+In particular, it bridges the gap between pip and virtual environments in addition to implementing new security/deployment features.

 ### Congruencies in action

+Let's do some normal things that we normally need to do, below.
 #### Initial project setup

 Clone/create your project and move into it: